Why do you pay rates?

 What if you don’t agree with the land value of your property?

-Councils don’t determine the land value of your property.
+Councils do not determine the land value of your property.
 Land is valued by the Department of Lands.
-These valuations are done about every four years and you should get a valuation notice after it is done.
-If you don’t agree with the land value, you have 60 days to object to the Department of Lands.
+These valuations are done approximately every four years and you should get a valuation notice after it is done.
+If you do not agree with the land value, you have 60 days to object to the Department of Lands.
 You can also appeal to the Land and Environment Court.

 How can you find out what your rate and charges are going to be?